Herring Comes To Fayetteville State From Winthrop University

 In 2000, Ferguson returned to Dan River to give the commencement speech to the graduating class.

-In 2001, he rejoined the staff at Livingstone College as the Sports Information Director and as an assistant coach.
+In 2001, he rejoined the staff at Livingstone College as the Sports Information Director and an assistant track and field coach.
 During his second stint at LC, Ferguson seamlessly integrated Blue Bears Athletics with modern technologies that proved to be cutting edge.
 Ferguson developed the department's website and enhanced it with live statistics and video.
 With his knowledge of graphic design, game-day programs and printed materials took on a new face.
 He also developed the current athletic logo and created numerous highlight and promotional videos for the department.

 LC honored Ferguson with the 2003 Fletcher Jones Distinguish Athletic Service Award.
 The award acknowledges a recipient who has shown exemplary contribution and commitment to the continued development of the athletic program.
 He was also recognized by the Salisbury Post as one of Rowan County's successful 20-something men, whose jobs touched the lives of many in the community.
-He received the John Holley 2002-03 CIAA Sports Information Director of the Year Award.

 In 2004, Ferguson took over the track & field program which consists of cross country, indoor and outdoor track & field.
 The cross country team finished third at the 2004 and 2005 CIAA Championships.
 During his reign as coach, Ferguson produced a NCAA DII Cross Country All-American and two qualifiers for the NCAA Indoor Track & Field National Championships.
 In the CIAA, Livingstone had seven CIAA individual champions and 27 All-CIAA performers.

 After seven straight years as the Sports Information Director at Livingstone College, Ferguson joined the Fayetteville State University staff in January 2008.